semgrep/semgrep-docs/docs/writing-rules/data-flow/taint-mode.md

 <iframe src="https://semgrep.dev/embed/editor?snippet=v83Nl" border="0" frameBorder="0" width="100%" height="432"></iframe>

-Remember, anything that you can matchn with Semgrep can be made into a sink, like the index in an array access:
+Anything that you can match with Semgrep can be made into a sink, like the index in an array access:

 ```javascript
 pattern-sinks: